tonyjurg/Parashot/WeeklyParasha/01 - Bereshit/README.md

 ## AI generated image

+The following image was created by Stable Diffusion as illustration for this parasha.
+The following prompt was used "in the beginning God created the heavens and the earth" (cinematic-default).

 <img src="stablediffusion_image.png">

-Image created by Stable Diffusion using prompt "in the beginning God created the heavens and the earth" (cinematic-default).